itpatrol/microservice-auth/README.md

 ```

  - `ttl` - access token live time.
 Use -1 to create immortal token.
- - `credential` - object that will be available by requestDetails.credential in GET/POST/PUT/SEARCH/DELETE methods under microservice.
+ - `credentials` - object that will be available by requestDetails.credentials in GET/POST/PUT/SEARCH/DELETE methods under microservice.
  - `scope` - array of objects where:
    - service: SCOPE value from microservice register function.
    - methods: true - access allowed, false - denied.